barumau/pandunia/english/001_dunia_basha.md

 - average: 5-6 vowels
 - large: 7-14 vowels

-Pandunia has only six pure vowels: a, e, i, o, u, ə.
+Pandunia has only five pure vowels: a, e, i, o, u.
 The number is approximately the same as the global average.
-In this respect, Pandunia is close to languages like Malay (6 vowels) and Russian (6 vowels).
+In this respect, Pandunia is close to languages like Spanish and Japanese as both have a system of five vowels.

 Examples of large vowel inventories include English (12 vowels) and Mandarin (9 vowels).